Actify

 7 days before event

 Visit your location in advance.
-You need to know: Is there parking?
-Where are the restrooms?
-Is there a covered area for rain?
-Can people with mobility limitations participate?
-The number one reason outdoor events flop is logistics — not the activity itself.
-Pick a location within 20 minutes of the office.
+Confirm: parking, restrooms, covered area for rain, accessibility for everyone.
+The number one reason outdoor events flop is logistics — not the activity.
+Stay within 20 minutes of the office.
 Anything farther and you lose 30% of participants to 'I have a meeting I can't move.'

 Location scouting checklist